This article was written by Nabil Ould-Brahim.

 Cellphone cameras like the iPhone have springs and magnets to keep the camera stabilized when you are taking a picture.
 This stabilization, just like a phone, is very small and compensates for the tiny movements when you try to hold something in place.

 A Gimbal is a device that stabilizes your camera for small to big movements.

 If you regularly make written content for a blog or social media, you should think about video content to help engage your audience.

 Most new creators will try to hold a phone in the middle of the air while recording a live stream or mount it on a fixed tripod (and hope that they stay in the frame).
 Well, you can fix these first-time pitfalls and many more… with a gimbal.

 A Gimbal will use motors and sensors to automatically stabilize your video for you.
 You will have stable videos that look like a studio recorded them.

-Here is a list of a few of my favorite:
+Here is a list of a few of my favourite features:

-- Face Tracking: Yes that’s right, it has built in software that will rotate the camera so that your face is always in frame.
+- Face Tracking: It has built in software that will rotate the camera so that your face is always in frame.

 - Time Lapse/Hyper Lapse: Have you ever seen those videos of an airport where all the planes are moving super fast and the people load and unload in a matter of seconds?
-Well, that is a time lapse video.
-You can use these to great effect and entertain your audience if you are assembling, building, drawing … etc.
+That is a time lapse video.
+You can use these to great effect and entertain your audience if you are assembling, building, drawing… etc.

-- Panorama Pictures: Have you ever struggled to get the right panorama photo on your phone by holding it and moving it just right?
-Worry no more, the gimbal will do all the work for you.
-All you have to do is press a button and pouf, the camera rotates, takes photos and stitches them all together into 1 image for you.
+- Panorama Pictures: Have you ever struggled to get a panoramic photo on your phone by holding it and moving it just right?
+Let the gimbal do all the work for you.
+All you have to do is press a button and the camera will rotate, take photos and stitch them all together into one image.